 Where to base yourself

-• First-timers and short stays: anywhere within a few blocks of Plaza Vasco de Quiroga.
+• First-timers and short stays: anything within three or four blocks of Plaza Vasco de Quiroga.
+Landmark reference: the fountain and Quiroga statue in the middle of the big plaza.

 By the lake and the pier

-The muelle (pier) area sits a couple of kilometers below town.
-A few lodgings cluster near the water, which suits you if you want early boat access to Janitzio, but it is removed from the town’s evening life and you will rely on taxis.
-Most people are better off in the center.
+The muelle (pier) area sits a couple of kilometers below the center.
+A few lodgings cluster near the water, which suits you only if you want the earliest possible boat to Janitzio or specifically want lake views.
+The trade-offs are real: you are cut off from the town’s evening life, the area is dead after boat hours, and you will lean on taxis for everything.
+Most travelers are better off in the center and taking a five-minute taxi down to the boats.

 Day of the Dead note